Angora: Torture for Rabbits

 All wool – regardless of whether it’s labelled “angora”, “lambswool”, “cashmere”, “mohair”, “shahtoosh”, “alpaca”, “pashmina”, or “Mongolian” – is cruelly obtained, as animals exploited by the fashion industry to make a profit are almost without exception mistreated and killed for their coats.

 Thankfully, there are plenty of designers, high-street retailers, and vegan brands offering alternatives to wool and other animal-derived materials.
-When you’re out shopping, please choose synthetic fabrics or plant-derived options such as cotton and linen.
+When you’re out shopping, please choose plant-derived options such as cotton and linen.

 - Rabbits are gentle, socially complex, and intelligent animals with individual personalities.